Inside Waddle's Slow Start.. and the Wacky Play

 As a national audience watched Ja'Marr Chase have a monster game on Thursday Night Football, the second wide receiver taken in the 2021 NFL draft is having the worst season of his career.

 After three 1,000-yard seasons, Jaylen Waddle has some major work to do in the Miami Dolphins' final nine games to make it four in a row.
-With 310 yards in the first eight games of the season, Waddle is on pace for a meager 658 yards.
+With 310 yards in the season's first eight games, Waddle is on pace for a meager 658 yards.
 And the 310 yards are just 46 yards more than Chase got in the wild Thursday night game when the Cincinnati Bengals dropped a 35-34 decision against the Baltimore Ravens.

-Of course, Tua Tagovailoa's four-game stint on IR hurt Waddle's productivity, but even in the quarterback's first two games back, Waddle's numbers were rather pedestrian.
+Of course, Tua Tagovailoa's four-game stint on injured reserve (IR) hurt Waddle's productivity, but even in the quarterback's first two games back, Waddle's numbers were rather pedestrian.

-Of course, it didn't help that Waddle lost 23 receiving yards on the final, desperation play of the loss at Buffalo after taking a later from De'Von Achane and being chased down and tackled by Gregory Rousseau, putting his reception totals for the Buffalo were a weird two catches for minus-4 yards.
+Of course, it didn't help that Waddle lost 23 receiving yards on the final desperation play of the loss at Buffalo after taking a later from De'Von Achane and being chased down and tackled by Gregory Rousseau, putting his reception totals for the Buffalo was a weird two catches for minus-four yards.
 But even with that, Waddle's receiving yardage still would be at 333 and a 707-yard projection over the full season.

-Offensive coordinator Frank Smith, though, says Waddle has been a pro about the whole thing and he did come through when called upon in the final stages of the loss at Buffalo.
-Waddle kept the Dolphins' final drive alive with a key third-down reception for 12 yards and followed it with the 7-yard touchdown that tied the score 27-27.
+Offensive coordinator Frank Smith, though, says Waddle has been a pro about the whole thing, and he did come through when called upon in the final stages of the loss at Buffalo.
+Waddle kept the Dolphins' final drive alive with a key third-down reception for 12 yards and followed it with the seven-yard touchdown that tied the score 27-27.

 "So keep doing what you're doing because you're being a fantastic teammate and helping this football team and like all things when you stay the course and you keep working at that level it will come."